-Dr. Miller, a double board-certified facial plastic surgeon in Orange County, performs blepharoplasty in Laguna Beach, Newport Beach, San Clemente, Irvine, Mission Viejo, and beyond at his Aliso Viejo office.
+Dr. Miller, a double board-certified facial plastic surgeon, performs blepharoplasty for patients from Laguna Beach, Newport Beach, San Clemente, Irvine, Mission Viejo, and beyond at his Aliso Viejo office.
 To schedule your personal consultation with Dr. Miller, please call us at 949-482-1752 or request your consultation online.

 Dr. Miller's Approach to Eyelid Surgery